A Grace College Study on Organizational Communication

-Organizational communication simply refers to communication that takes place in business environments.
+Organizational communication simply refers to the communication structure in organizations and nonprofit environments.

 Because organizational communication encompasses everything from individual to mass communication, it is an extensive field.
 “As a result, organizational communication is as broad in its domain as the field of communication as a whole,” according to Journal of Communication.
 “Furthermore, communication in organizations has been studied not only by communication scholars, but by scholars in most of the social sciences.
 This breadth has given the area eclecticism in approach, theory, and methodology that is a strength in its diversity … for at least the past 20 years, the field has been repeatedly and extensively reviewed and is arguably the most thoroughly reviewed domain of communication research.”